UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 # To do list

-- [ ] Rework Steam game saves to into "$HOME/Documents" drive under "ProtonDocuments/APPID" rather than the prefix.
+- [ ] Rework Steam game saves to into "$HOME/Documents" under "ProtonDocuments/APPID" rather than the prefix.
 (This will create a shared space for game saves that don't support cloud sync.)

 # Other info